zhempstead/llm-sparsification-zhempstead/report.md

 ![gpt2_std](./plots/by_layer/roberta_runtimes.png)
 ![gpt2_std](./plots/by_layer/t5_runtimes.png)

+These times are kind of all over the place, but don't show a very clear pattern.
+I tried to correct for some variation by setting the maximum new tokens to 1 and repeating 10 times (taking the average).
+It's possible that the unpruned value tends to be high because I measured it first.
+Beyond that, I think it's likely random variation.
+This makes sense as inference shouldn't actually be affected by this type of sparsification - it's still having to feed forward through dense weight tensors.

 ## 7

 Many of the challenges of sparsification on LLMs are similar to challenges of sparsification in general: